fuba/histree-core/README.md

 2024-02-15T10:36:00Z [/home/user/another-project] git commit -m "Update README"
 ```

-This example demonstrates how zsh-histree helps track your development workflow across different directories and projects, maintaining the context of your work.
+This example demonstrates how histree-core helps track your development workflow across different directories and projects, maintaining the context of your work.

 ## Requirements